-Free covid tests by mail are back, starting Monday
+Free COVID tests by mail are back, starting Monday

 But now the Department of Health and Human Services, through its Administration for Strategic Preparedness and Response, is making a $600 million investment in manufacturing of COVID tests.

-The money has been awarded to 12 U.S. manufacturers of COVID tests and will buy 200 million tests.
+The money has been awarded to 12 U.S. manufacturers and will buy 200 million tests.
 HHS Secretary Xavier Becerra said the idea is to bolster the U.S. supply chain and reduce reliance on overseas manufacturers.

 The first batch of free rapid tests by mail went out during the Omicron wave of January 2022 — that was the apex of COVID infection seen so far.
 The free test offer was renewed several times, with a total of 755 million free tests distributed.